Activist of the Year

 To find out more about Seani, visit his website: www.seanilove.com

-Itziar Urrutia, professionally known as Mistress Tytania - WINNER!
+Itziar Urrutia, professionally known as Mistress Tytania - JOINT WINNER!

 Political, sexy and an all round revolutionary, Itziar is Basque by birth and a Londoner by choice, A dominatrix, pornographer and founder of Urban Chick Supremacy Cell, Itziar loves femdom and fetish as tools to express herself sexually and as an artist.
 She became involved in the London fetish scene while studying for an MA in Fine Art at Goldsmiths.
 Itziar offers the most creative services around, including enforced grooming, kidnappings and The Grand Slutathon - a queer version of the traditional Forced-Bi Femdom scenario.
 She also loves fisting.